Daddoo-Dev/crypticdash/crypticdashai.md

 #### ✅ **What You’ll Need**
 1. **Local or Hosted Model**
-   - Use a lightweight open-source LLM like [Phi-2](https://huggingface.co/microsoft/phi-2), [Mistral](https://mistral.ai/news/introducing-mistral-7b/), or [CodeLlama](https://github.com/facebookresearch/codellama) for code understanding.
+   - Use a lightweight open-source LLM like [Phi-2](https://huggingface.co/microsoft/phi-2), [Gemma 3 270M IT](https://huggingface.co/google/gemma-3-270m-it), or [CodeLlama](https://github.com/facebookresearch/codellama) for code understanding.
    - Host it via a backend service (e.g., FastAPI, Node.js) or bundle it locally if you're building a desktop app.

 2. **Repo Parsing Logic**